Bringing Surcharge Action Lawsuits to Fight for Your Rights in Florida

 In the probate and trust and estate administration context, a surcharge action is a lawsuit against a trustee, personal representative, fiduciary or agent (the person administering a trust or estate) typically brought by a beneficiary due to the trustee’s mismanagement of the trust or illegal conduct.

-There are several different routes our attorneys can take, including bringing a surcharge action to petition for Formal Accounting or a petition for Removal of a Trustee.
+There are several different routes our estate planning and probate attorneys can take in Florida, including bringing a surcharge action to petition for Formal Accounting or a petition for Removal of a Trustee.

 Petitioning for a surcharge action can be a complicated process where proper procedures must be followed in order for the court to accept your evidence.
-While not required, this type of legal action is best handled by an experienced, qualified attorney.
+While not required, this type of legal action is best handled by an experienced, qualified estate planning lawyer.

-RTRLAW’s attorneys have the required skills, knowledge and experience to handle Trust and Estate Administration and Probate lawsuits on behalf of our clients, including bringing surcharge action lawsuits.
+RTRLAW’s attorneys have the required skills, knowledge and experience to handle trust and estate administration and probate lawsuits including bringing surcharge actions on behalf of our clients.